 To cross probe to the schematic or PCB from the Differences panel (click the Explore Differences button in the Differences between dialog to access this panel), double-click on an entry in the panel.

 Cross-Probing also can be done within the BomDoc.
 In the BomDoc, right-click, choose Cross Probe then select to which item you wish to navigate from the sub-menu.

 This feature facilitates dynamic, bi-directional component cross-selection.
 It is used to select corresponding objects between PCB and schematic documents.
 In other words, when you select an object on the PCB document, the same object on the source schematic document is also selected, and vice-versa.

 With Cross Select Mode enabled, click to select one or more objects within the workspace.
 Those same objects will become selected on the corresponding document.

 It is possible to cross-select between selected parts on one or more schematic source documents and the corresponding component footprints on the PCB document for the active project.
 As an example, this can be useful when selecting a set of parts on the source documents to create a new component class quickly on the PCB document.

 To use this feature:

-After launching the command, all schematic source documents will be automatically compiled and the PCB document for the project will then be made the active document.
+After launching the command the PCB document for the project will then be made the active document.
 All corresponding component footprints for the selection will become selected and zoomed (but not masked) in the workspace.

 To create the new component class once the part or set of parts has been selected on the PCB using the Select PCB Components command: